adisbladis/lix-unit/doc/src/examples/trees.md

 # Trees

 While simple flat attribute sets works you might want to express your tests as a deep attribute set.
-When `nix-unit` encounters an attribute which name is _not_ prefixed with `test` it recurses into that attribute to find more tests.
+When `lix-unit` encounters an attribute which name is _not_ prefixed with `test` it recurses into that attribute to find more tests.

 Example:
 ``` nix